HoneyHoneyTeam/ESP32-Marauder-Double-Barrel/README.md

 ![Alt text](Assets/images/front.with.laydown.jpg)

 > [!NOTE]
-> - Update: 20 May 2025 by John @ Honey Honey Team
+> - Update: 19 July 2025 by John @ Honey Honey Team, by adding a FAQ section
 > - All procedures and descriptions related to the Flipper Zero herein were validated using Momentum Firmware, version < MNTM-010 30-04-2025 >.